 Because the OS does not change and is usually available in multiple places and formats, we would usually NOT INCLUDE this part in our regular backups.
-If for some extravagant reason you can't have a cloud VPS, then you will have to keep a copy of your OS in a safe location, for example you could store the links to where you can obtain the same version of your OS on the Internet.
+If for some extravagant reason you can't have a cloud VPS, then you will have to keep a copy of your OS in a safe location, for example, you could store the links to where you can obtain the same version of your OS on the Internet.
 If you have a local server, you might want to have a copy of the right version of your OS stored in a drive.
-Finally, If you are on a shared hosting, then the OS is none of your worries, just launch a new hosting account or delete everything in the current one and move on to the next step.
+Finally, If you are on shared hosting, then the OS is none of your worries, just launch a new hosting account or delete everything in the current one and move on to the next step.

 2. Server software: